Top 10 Investment HSAs; A Fee Comparison

 Another takeaway from the chart above is the disparity in fees charged by administrators with asset based fee structures and those with flat/static/fixed fee structures.
 One can clearly see that administrators with asset based fee structures benefit handsomely as investment balances grow.
 If you have a large investment balance in an HSA, opt for flat investment fees.

 One other important thing to take into consideration when picking an HSA administrator is whether you plan on making a single yearly transaction or multiple/recurring transactions throughout the year.
 A few administrators (Saturna Capital and Bank of Cashton) in our top 10 offer great value only when one transaction per year is made.
-If you plan on making multiple or recurring transactions per year pick an administrator that offers commission-free ETFs or a NTF mutual fund program.
+If you plan on making multiple or recurring transactions per year, opt for an administrator that offers commission-free ETFs or a NTF mutual fund program.

 Fees do not tell the whole story.
 Obviously they are useful in evaluating investment HSA administrators, but should not be the sole criteria used to evaluate an administrator.
 In a future post we will look at features you should seek in an investment HSA administrator.